pdoroudchi/clinical_bootstrap/README.md

-# Clinical bootstrapping in SAS & R
+# Clinical Bootstrapping in SAS & R

 In this personal project I: